rails/rails/guides/source/testing.md

 The `ArticleTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`. `ArticleTest` thus has all the methods available from `ActiveSupport::TestCase`.
 You'll see those methods a little later in this guide.

-Any method defined within a class inherited from `MiniTest::Unit::TestCase` (which is the superclass of `ActiveSupport::TestCase`) that begins with `test` (case sensitive) is simply called a test.
-So, `test_password`, `test_valid_password` and `testValidPassword` all are legal test names and are run automatically when the test case is run.
+Any method defined within a class inherited from `Minitest::Test` (which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` (case sensitive) is simply called a test.
+So, `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.

 Rails adds a `test` method that takes a test name and a block.
-It generates a normal `MiniTest::Unit` test with method names prefixed with `test_`.
+It generates a normal `Minitest::Unit` test with method names prefixed with `test_`.
 So,

 ```ruby
 test "the truth" do